AshishChandrans-36/Introduction-/README.md

 - Hi, I’m Ashish Chandrans.
 - I’m interested in solving problems related to advanced cybersecurity and cryptography.
 - Also interested in disciplines like Ai ethics and Ai modeling.
-- I’m currently learning about Computer science engineering at Lovely Professional University.
+- I’m currently persuing Computer science engineering at Lovely Professional University.
 - I’m looking to collaborate to modern tech investors and global startups.
 - How to reach me contact me through my website and gmail.